Foreign Domestic Worker Eligibility In Singapore

 Meanwhile, if you are looking to convert a maid’s visa from a tourist visa to a legal work permit, you will likely not succeed.
 The Ministry of Manpower has said it would not process the work permit applications for tourists seeking domestic care jobs in Singapore.

-Understandably, most employers prefer to interview domestic helpers face-to-face.
-However, this arrangement is not allowed if domestic helpers are in Singapore on tourist visas – even if they leave the country while their work permits are being processed.
+Understandably, most employers prefer to interview domestic workers face-to-face.
+However, this arrangement is not allowed if domestic workers are in Singapore on tourist visas – even if they leave the country while their work permits are being processed.

 Do not hire an over-stayer